MicrosoftDocs/power-platform/power-platform/solution-templates/it/appointment-booking/overview.md

 - Requestors to book the availabilities
 - Automated email notifications to keep everyone in sync

-The Appointment Booking template package consists of two solutions:
+The Appointment Booking template is available in [Microsoft AppSource](<https://aka.ms/AccessAppointmentBookingTemplate>).
+The package consists of two solutions:

-**IT Base**: Contains components that enable localization capabilities.
+- **IT Base** contains components that enable localization capabilities.
 By sharing the components across solutions, common strings can be localized once in the base solution and all dependent solutions get the benefit.

-**Appointment Booking**: Contains all the components to enable users to manage appointment slots and bookings.
+- **Appointment Booking** contains all the components to enable users to manage appointment slots and bookings.

-You can access the template on AppSource at: <https://aka.ms/AccessAppointmentBookingTemplate>

 ## IT Base solution components